-In this blog post, we’ll talk about Super-Resolution for images, a technique that can enlarge and enhance images from our website to improve structured data markup by using a state-of-the-art deep learning model.
+In this blog post, we’ll talk about Super-Resolution for images, a technique that can enlarge and enhance images from our website to improve structured data markup by using generative AI and deep learning model.

 I will introduce the Python script that will let you use TensorFlow to increase the resolution of any image (JPG or PNG formats) for free.
 We will use a deep learning model called Enhanced Super Resolution Generative Adversarial Network (ESRGAN in short) publicly available in the Tensorflow Hub, a repository of pre-trained machine learning models that we can use with just a few lines of code.